Home » Read & Learn » Marketing » My Annual Review: Random Thoughts on 2024 and Tips for 2025

-My Annual Review: Random Thoughts on 2023
+My Annual Review: Random Thoughts on 2024 and Tips for 2025

 My Annual Review: Random thoughts.

-Where did I fall short?
-What do I not want to repeat in the year ahead?
-I also note what I enjoy most, which is where I have the most success.
+I also note what I enjoyed most, which is generally where I always have the most success.
 Over the years, I’ve learned to lean into that clue.

 Words of Wisdom: